navzam/direct-line-token-sample/README.md

 1. Update the messaging endpoint in your Bot Channels Registration to the ngrok URL.
 For example: `https://abcdef.ngrok.io/api/messages`

 ### Run the API
-1. Navigate to the `api` directory.
+1. Navigate to the `api/javascript` directory.
 1. Fill in the environment variables in the `.env` file, according to the following table:
     | Variable | Description | Example value |
     | -------- | ----------- | ------------- |